parse-community/node-apn/doc/provider.markdown

 #### failed

 An array of objects for each failed token or bundle identifier.
-Each object will contain the device token or bundle identifier which failed and details of the failure which will differ between rejected and errored notifications.
+Each object will contain the device token or bundle identifier that failed and details of the failure, which will differ between rejected and errored notifications.

 For **rejected** notifications using `send()`, the object will take the following form